Frshy/servicing-helper/auth-microservice/README.md

 ```
 make auth-db-deploy
 ```
-If deploying is finished you can close both shells.
+If deploying is finished you can close both shells. <br>

+<h2>REMEMBER YOU CAN SET ADMIN ROLE FOR USER ONLY IN MYSQL CLIENT</h2>

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="200" alt="Nest Logo" /></a>